openpermissions/repository-srv/Repository_from_AMI.md

 Choose the region you want the instance deployed in

+Go through the setup procedure.
+We recommend:
+* a t2.xlarge instance type
+* That it sits in its own VPC
+* When configuring the security group, add a rule to allow all traffic (0.0.0.0) to port 8765 (where the repo service is looking for queries)

 Wait for the machine to go through the pending state and be running

 Your instance will have an IP address.
 At this point we recommend that you: